 Hamilton County Small Business Relief Grant Program (Application Closed)

-The Hamilton County Board of County Commissioners allocated a total of nearly $14 million in federal relief funds in three separate rounds of grant funding to get relief dollars in the hands of 1,400 small business owners who were struggling due to the financial impacts of COVID-19.
-Eligible small businesses applied for up to $10,000 to be used for the reimbursement of certain eligible expenses.
+Hamilton County Commissioners have allocated an additional $4 million in federal relief funds for a fourth round of grant funding to get relief dollars into the hands of small business owners financially impacted during the pandemic.
+Eligible small businesses can apply for up to $10,000 to be used for the reimbursement of certain eligible expenses.
 The deadline to apply is June 20, 2023.
-Since the start of the pandemic, Commissioners have distributed $14 million to over 1,400 small businesses, two-thirds of the small businesses funded by Hamilton County’s Small Business Relief Grant Program self-reported as minority- or women-owned businesses.
+Since the start of the pandemic, Commissioners have distributed $14 million to over 1,400 small businesses, two-thirds of which self-reported as minority- or women-owned businesses.

 For small business news from Hamilton County and more information on the County’s federal allocation, sign up for email alerts on the county’s website – https://www.hamiltoncountyohio.gov/about/about_hamilton_county/email_notifications.

 State of Ohio Small Business Support